Granville Island | One Of The Best Things To Do In Vancouver, Canada

 Planning a trip to Vancouver?
-Add Granville Island to your plans!
+Granville Island Is A Must!

-- Kids Market: I went here as a child and I totally recommend you come here with kids if you’re traveling with them.
+- Kids Market: I went here as a child and I totally recommend you come here with kids if you’re travelling with them.

 - Granville Island Brewery Company: Love craft beer?
 Head here for a tasting.